philku/vision-amazon-google-comparison/README.md

 3. Run `npm start`.
 You will receive a report containing the keyword results for all images in the 'img' directory.
 If you wish to try with different images, simply add/remove to/from the 'img' directory.

+Results are displayed in the terminal and in the ./out/index.html file